-All filled up on fun, I'm hungry now.
+All full up on fun, I'm now hungry.

-I call around the press offices of various fast-food companies, requesting that they send some food to our suite.
-While Pizza Hut, itsu, and KFC nibble on the bait a little, there's one winner.
-One form sheer volume.
+I call around the press offices of various fast food companies, requesting that they send some food to our suite.
+While Pizza Hut, Itsu and KFC have a bit of a nibble, there's one winner.
+One for sheer volume.
 One for the big occasion.

 Doms.
-Offering a £120 [$170] order in exchange for "a post of you and Russell enjoying your Dominos"?
+Offering a £120 order in exchange for "a cheeky post of you and Russell enjoying your Dominos"?
 Sounds like a joke, but within 30 minutes...

 We have a feast!
-Now for the crucial post…
+Now for the crucial cheeky post…

-Does it matter that a quick google search for Russell Brand would tell you he's vegan?
+Does it matter that a quick google of Russell Brand would tell you he's vegan?
 Or that he's missing his very visible right arm tattoos in the post?

 Nine slices of pizza and a cookie down, I'm filled and satisfied.
 Time to hit the town.
 I run upstairs, grab Ryan, and we disappear into the night.
-Looking for somewhere to have fun, I fire out messages left, right, and center, to Wembley, the O2, and places that are usually too expensive for me to afford.
+Looking for somewhere to have fun, I fire out messages left, right and centre, to Wembley, the O2 and places that are usually too dear for me to afford.

 "Wave to Russell!"
 I say, showing them the faceswapped video of Ryan waving.

 "Is that for real?" one asks, waving back to the screen.
-"You're friends with Russell Brand?"
+"You're mates with Russell Brand?"
 I quickly put the phone away.
-"Yeah, I wind him up, making him wave at people on the street when we're on calls together."
+"Yeah, I wind him up, making him wave at people in the street when we're on calls together."